Engineering generalized Gibbs ensembles with trapped ions: Introduction

-Paper is organized in the following way: In Sec.~\ref{sec::Model} we introduce the model and Lindblad integrability breaking perturbations.
-In Sec.~\ref{sec::theory} we overview the theory of weakly open driven nearly integrable systems.
-In Sec.~\ref{sec::results} we present numerical results and means to measure that a GGE approximates the stabilized steady state.
-In Section \ref{SecImp}-\ref{sec:generalization} we present implementation on two ions and then scale this up in Sec.~\ref{sec:scalability}.
-In Sec.~\ref{sec:platforms}, we point out different platforms where our implementation could be realized.
+The paper is organized the following way: In Sec.~\ref{sec::Model} we introduce one choice of a Hamiltonian and Lindblad operators that could be realized in a trapped ion experiment.
+In Sec.~\ref{sec::NESS} we present numerical results and discuss experimental signatures and means to measure that a GGE approximates the stabilized steady state.
+In Section \ref{SecImp}--\ref{sec:generalization} we present the engineering of the elementary dissipators.
+We then scale up the interactions in Sec.~\ref{sec:scalability} and Sec.~\ref{sec:micro}, where we discuss the mode engineering in arrays of micro-traps.